 🧠 1.
 Behavioral Fingerprinting Tool

 Some believe Childmud.net# is part of a fingerprinting network, used to track user behavior across devices by embedding invisible iframes in ads or malicious extensions.
-The trailing #
+The trailing # is a tactic to:

 Avoid detection by bot scanners